aherbert/gdsc-smlm/docs/analysis_plugins.rst

       - Description

     * - ROI intersects
-      - Set to **true** to add all clusters that have at least one localisation within the region to the current clusters.
-If **false** then all localisations from the cluster must be within the region to be included in the current clusters.
+      - Set to **true** to add all groups that have at least one localisation within the region to the current clusters.
+If **false** then all localisations from the group must be within the region to be included in the current groups.

-    * - Time in seconds
-      - Set to **true** to plot seconds on the activations verses time plot.
-The default is frames.

     * - Min frame
       - The minimum frame for localisations that are extracted for analysis.